Planning Phase

 But we aren’t just visiting these places… we are seeking adventure!
 We are doing a 9-day bike trip that will take us from Saigon through the Mekong Delta and rural Cambodia, to Angkor Wat.
 Then, we fly to Dong Hoi, Vietnam, where Oxalis Adventures will pick us up and take us to Phong Nha National Park.
 We will spend 3 nights in the largest cave (that has been discovered so far) in the world, Hang Son Doong.

-We have been trying to take this trip since 2020, and actually booked the first iteration over four years ago.
+We have been trying to take this trip since 2020 and actually booked the first iteration over four years ago.
 The February-March timeframe was best, because it is dry season, but not yet really hot.
 This is important for overall comfort and because we will be spending a lot of time on our bikes.
 Also, the Hang Son Doong Cave expedition is only available from January through August.

 Packing

-We will be traveling with carry-ons only, since our trip has many layovers and we don’t want to spend half of it waiting on bags.
+We will be traveling with carry-ons onlyย since our trip has many layovers and we don’t want to spend half of it waiting on bags.
 We are taking our Gregory backpacks.
 I have the 38 Liter Jade and Vuong has the 40 Liter Zulu.
 These packing cubes are great for organization, particularly on a multi-part trip like this!
 Our 10 and 12 Liter Gregory packs will be our “personal items” and daypacks.
 It is not that difficult to travel with carry-ons only, it just takes planning.
 We will do laundry 2-3 times on the trip.
 Many places we have visited offer laundry services for cheap.
 You can drop off a bag of laundry and pick it up clean the next day.
-In many towns, this service only cost about $2 per bag.
+In many towns, this service only costs about $2 per bag.
 And, we travel with febreeze (thanks Sara)!

 You can buy most toiletries in solid form these days!
-Toothpaste tablets, solid shampoo and conditioner, solid lotion, solid perfume!
+Toothpaste tablets, solid shampoo, and conditioner, solid lotion, solid perfume!

 We will be living in activewear for this trip.
 For the bike, we need shorts with chamois to protect our naughty bits.
 For the cave, its long sleeves and long pants to protect us from nefarious plants, sucking leeches, and biting critters.
 I found solid sunscreen and bug wipes to minimize liquids, as we are still limited to a quart ziplock full of 3 oz bottles.
 If you want me to post a full packing list, let me know!